Willmish/Bioreactor-system/user_interface.md

 ## Arduino-Python interface
 The simAVR simulation arduino communicates with a Python script via a serial port.
 The messages are sent in ASCII, as to make them easy to understand by a human when debugging.
+(And it really was necessary to understand it when debugging :) )
 Each message, either from python or from arduino ends with an ENDLINE ASCII character (\n, character 10).

 ### Communication timings
 Because the communication between arduino and python was not 100% reliable when the messages were sent as soon as they were available